-The Marine Spatial Plan (MSP) for Washington’s Pacific Ocean coast is a living management process to address the complex issue of managing a growing number of potential ocean uses.
-It contains enforceable policies and guidelines that regulate new ocean uses to help protect the coast's unique and sensitive ecological areas.
+The Marine Spatial Plan (MSP) for Washington’s Pacific coast is a living management process to address the complex issue of managing potential ocean uses.
+It contains enforceable policies and guidelines that regulate new ocean uses to help protect the coast's unique existing uses and sensitive ecological areas.

-Ecology leads the interagency team that addresses the many aspects of the MSP, to ensure Washington maintains a resilient, healthy coastal marine ecosystem.
-This process supports sustainable economic, recreational, and cultural opportunities for coastal communities, visitors, and future generations.
+Ecology leads the State Ocean Caucus (SOC), an interagency team that focuses on ocean policy management.
+The SOC is tasked with implementing the many aspects of the MSP and to ensure Washington maintains a resilient, healthy coastal marine ecosystem.
+This includes supporting sustainable economic, recreational, and cultural opportunities for coastal communities, visitors, and future generations.

 When does the MSP apply?